Democrats' final effort to pass the $1.9 trillion relief hasn't been easy. Here's what happens next. - KION546

 Keep your eye on Alaska

-The bill that will be unveiled Thursday will make some very specific changes to the bill aimed at building trust with one Republican senator: Lisa Murkowski.
+The bill that will be unveiled Thursday will make some very specific changes to the bill aimed at building trust with one Republican senator: Lisa Murkowski even as the provisions will certainly help other small states that depend on tourism and fishing industries.

 The meetings over the last several days haven’t really been all about Neera Tanden.
 Murkowski has been educating her new White House partners about the unique dynamics of her state, how this pandemic has hurt Alaska with a rollback in the cruise ship industry, with changes to tourism in the state, with the executive orders that pause oil drilling on federal lands.
 A source familiar tells CNN that a few of the tweaks to the House bill were specifically designed with Alaska in mind and include: